prakashp8486/worker-monitor/README.md

 ```

 ### Windows Startup Script
-The repository includes a batch file (`Elansol Vision Application.bat`) that can be used to automatically start the application in the background:
+The repository includes a batch file (`Vision Application.bat`) that can be used to automatically start the application in the background:

 ```batch
 @echo off